Sikh American Legal Defense and Education Fund: Legal aid

+Government Affairs

-SALDEF staff and representatives regularly meet with government officials at the local, state, and federal level.
-These efforts allow for congruous communication on issues affecting the community at the local and federal level.
+SALDEF staff and representatives regularly meet with government officials at the local, state, and federal levels.
+These efforts allow for congruous communication on issues affecting the community at the local and federal levels.

 For example, at the federal level, SALDEF has served on a small working group to address civil rights issues with the Assistant Attorney General for Civil Rights R. Alexander Acosta.
 As a result, Mr. Acosta visited a Gurdwara in Atlanta to discuss continued collaboration between the federal government and the Sikh American community.
 Additionally, SALDEF has numerous projects with, and provides consultation to, Federal agencies such as the FBI, CIA, TSA, DOJ, etc.

-At the state level, SALDEF has worked with California Assembly Member Judy Chu to organize hearings in Northern and Southern California about hate crimes reporting, law enforcement, and bullying and harassment in public schools.
-Through local representatives and community members SALDEF delivered testimony at both hearings and provided policy recommendations to constructively deal with these issues.
+At the state level, SALDEF has worked with California Assembly Member Judy Chu to organize hearings in Northern and Southern California about hate crime reporting, law enforcement, and bullying and harassment in public schools.
+Through local representatives and community members, SALDEF delivered testimony at both hearings and provided policy recommendations to constructively deal with these issues.

 At the local level, SALDEF has served on the DC Bias Crimes Task Force organized by the U.S. Attorney for the District of Columbia since 2001.
-Through this effort, SALDEF has worked with the large number of Sikh American cab drivers in the region to report workplace harassment.
-In addition SALDEF conducts numerous training sessions with State and local law enforcement.
+Through this effort, SALDEF has worked with a large number of Sikh American cab drivers in the region to report workplace harassment.
+In addition, SALDEF conducts numerous training sessions with State and local law enforcement.

-3. Legislative advocacy
+Legislative advocacy

-SALDEF works on legislative issues influencing the ethnic and religious minority American community on the local and federal level.
+SALDEF works on legislative issues influencing the ethnic and religious minority American community on the local and federal levels.
 The issues include support for legislation addressing hate crimes, bullying and harassment in schools, racial profiling, workplace discrimination, civil rights, and immigration.

 These important problems are addressed by meeting with elected officials and providing information to policy experts.
 SALDEF also organizes Sikh Americans to contact their elected members of Congress on specific legislation.
 As a nonprofit organization, SALDEF is non-partisan and does not support individual candidates through endorsement or finances.